I believe that scientists and other intellectuals are,

 course that causes many to falter and cease the journey.

-2) We also need to
+2) In contrast and in humility, we also need to

 see realistically how good it is, to affirm our intentions, virtues and

 3) What is of equal importance and takes even MORE courage, in